 There are a few pieces that we’ll need to design together in-store, so we can get them spot-on for your space and organise professional fitting (like our Pembroke shelving).
 For these, we’ll create a quote before you place your order.
 This will be valid for 28 days, or until our next price review (we do these twice a year on 1st March and 1st September), whichever’s soonest.

 We know you’re very excited about your new kitchen, but there are a few bits of paperwork that we’ll need to make sure you’ve signed first.
 This includes a copy of these terms, as well as any separate terms for installation and your work surfaces, plus the plan and quote that we’ll have put together for you.
 Just make doubly sure you’re happy with your plan and quote, because once you’ve signed them off, you won’t be able to ask for any more changes.

 As this can be a big purchase, we only require a deposit of 20% (non-refundable), with the remaining 80% due 21 days before your delivery date.
 When it comes to installation, the cost of this should be paid straight to your Neptune approved fitter (unless the store you placed your order with has asked you to do otherwise).

-Please just make doubly sure your new piece will fit through doorways and tight turns, up staircases and underneath ceilings, and if door frames, windows or banisters needs to be removed to get it in, that you do this before we arrive.
-We’ve put together a Will it fit?
-Guide to help you prepare and to ensure your delivery day goes smoothly.
+Please make doubly sure your new piece will fit through doorways and tight turns, up staircases and underneath ceilings, and if door frames, windows or banisters needs to be removed to get it in, that you do this before we arrive.
+We’ve put together a Will it fit? guide to help you prepare and to ensure your delivery day goes smoothly.